-In Davis, a diverse group of citizens came together as the non-profit Davis Opportunity Village (DOVe) with a vision to build micro-housing as a way to rapidly house the vulnerable.
-Finding no land in Davis on which to build, they were connected to Davis Community Meals and Housing (DCMH), which was looking to enhance its decades-old resource center and transitional housing program at 1111 H Street.
+At the same time, a diverse group of Davis residents had come together led by Martha Teeter as the non-profit Davis Opportunity Village (DOVe) with a vision to build a tiny house village as a way to rapidly house some of the city’s most vulnerable.
+Meanwhile, the nonprofit Davis Community Meals and Housing (DCMH), with Bill Pride as executive director, was talking with supporters about the need to update its decades-old resource center and transitional housing program at 1111 H Street for those experiencing homelessness.

 Paul’s Place Will Benefit All of Us